Juandamm01/PortfolioJDMM/README.md

 ---

 <div align="center">
-  <sub>Construido con 💙 y la Fuerza · © 2026 Juan David Martinez Medina</sub>
+  <sub>"Do or do not.
+There is no try." · © 2026 Juan David Martinez Medina</sub>
 </div>